 - Dynamic interaction – this only happens when there is a lack of hierarchy and an agreed purpose.
 Everyone needs to understand when they need to make their contribution.

-- Shared leadership – this should be rotated in regards to where the team is in terms of the business objective.
+- Shared leadership – this should be rotated, depending on where the team is in relation to the business objective.

 - Psychological safety is critical – team members must trust one another.